OrionShii/Track-Phone-Number/README.md

 ### Detailed Description

-This Python application is designed to track phone numbers and retrieve associated information such as location, carrier, and brand.
-It utilizes various APIs and libraries to provide users with comprehensive details about any given phone number.
+This Python application serves as a prototype for tracking phone numbers and retrieving associated information, including location, carrier, and brand.
+While functional, it is in a prototype stage, and there are known issues and areas for improvement.

 #### Features: